Sara Facio

-Sara Facio (born 18 April 1932) is an Argentine photographer.
-She is best known for having photographed, along with Alicia D'Amico, various cultural personalities, including Argentine writers Julio Cortázar, María Elena Walsh and Alejandra Pizarnik.
-Facio also was instrumental in establishing a publishing house for photographic work in Latin America and for the creation of a prominent photographic exhibition space in Argentina.
+Sara Facio (18 April 1932 – 18 June 2024) was an Argentine photojournalist and publisher.
+She was best known for having photographed, along with Alicia D'Amico, various cultural personalities, including Argentine writers Julio Cortázar, María Elena Walsh and Alejandra Pizarnik.
+She co-founded the publishing house "La Azotea" alongside María Cristina Orive in 1973.

-Biography
+Facio was instrumental in establishing a publishing house for photographic work in Latin America and for the creation of a prominent photographic exhibition space in Argentina.

+Career

-Facio was born in Argentina in 1932.
-She graduated from the Escuela Nacional de Bellas Artes in 1953.
-Later, she worked as an assistant to Annemarie Heinrich and started taking her own photographs in 1957.
+Facio began working as an assistant to Annemarie Heinrich and started taking her own photographs in 1957.

 In 1960, Facio and Alicia D'Amico opened a photography studio together.
 Facio co-founded La Azotea with María Cristina Orive in 1973.
 La Azotea was the first publishing house printing photo books in Latin America.

+Following the 1978 "Latin American Colloquiums of Photography" held in Mexico City, Facio worked with fellow artists to co-found the Argentine Photography Council (Consejo Argentino de Fotografía).

-In 1985, Facio established the Fotogalería of the Teatro Municipal General San Martín, which has become of the most prominent photographic exhibition spaces in Argentina.
+In 1985, Facio established the Fotogalería of the Teatro Municipal General San Martín, which has become one of the most prominent photographic exhibition spaces in Argentina.
 Facio served as the director of the gallery until 1998.

+One of her most notable works of photojournalism was her coverage of Peronism in Argentina during the 1970s.
+She was noted for photographing marchers and protesters at Plaza de Mayo in Buenos Aires, which was different as most photojournalists focused their works through aerial views of Casa Rosada.
+During her career, she was also known for photographing Jorge Luis Borges, Julio Cortázar, Astor Piazzolla, Pablo Neruda, Gabriel García Márquez and Mario Vargas Llosa.

 In 1996, Facio illustrated Manuelita, a book of poetry by María Elena Walsh.
 A large exhibition of her work, taken between 1972 and 1974 and focusing on the effect that Juan Domingo Perón had on the country, was shown at the Museo de Arte Latinoamericano de Buenos Aires, MALBA, in 2018.
 She was granted the Platinum Konex Award from Argentina in 1992.

 Her work is in the collection of the Museum of Modern Art, MoMA.

-Sara Facio donated 25% of the photographs that make up the photographic heritage of the National Museum of Fine Arts from her personal archive.
+Facio donated 25% of the photographs that make up the photographic heritage of the National Museum of Fine Arts from her personal archive.

+Aside from photography, Facio also wrote books and published more than twenty personal books from the time when she began writing in 1968.
+She also published anthological books in 2012 and 2016.